Precise many-body calculations and hyperfine interaction effect on dynamic polarizabilities at the low-lying energy levels of Y$^{2+}$: RESULTS AND DISCUSSIONS

-To estimate the uncertainty of our calculated magic wavelengths of Y$^{2+}$, we reevaluate the magic wavelengths by replacing only our calculated RCCSD(T) dipole matrix elements by the corresponding available dipole matrix elements in the literature \cite{Safronova2013} which were calculated using an all-order RMBPT calculations.
-The transition matrix elements which we find in their work \cite{Safronova2013} are 5$^2S$-5$^2P$, 4$^2D$-$n$ $^2P$ with $n = 5,6,7)$ and 4$^2D$-$m$ $^2F$ with $m = 4,5,6$.
-The maximum difference between these reevaluated magic wavelengths and the corresponding magic wavelengths presented in Table~\ref{II} and Table~\ref{IV} is considered as the uncertainty in the latter values which is estimated around $\pm$1\%. .
+To estimate uncertainty in the calculated magic wavelengths for Y$^{2+}$, we reevaluate the magic wavelengths by replacing only our calculated RCCSD(T) dipole matrix elements by the corresponding available dipole matrix elements in the literature \cite{Safronova2013} which were calculated by using an all-order RMBPT method.
+The transition matrix elements which we find in their work \cite{Safronova2013} are 5$^2S_{\frac{1}{2}}$-5$^2P_{\frac{1}{2}, \frac{3}{2}}$, 4$^2D_{\frac{3}{2}, \frac{5}{2}}$-$n ^2F_{\frac{5}{2}, \frac{7}{2}}$ with $m =$ 4-6.
+The maximum difference between these recalculated magic wavelengths and the corresponding magic wavelengths presented in Table~\ref{II} and Table~\ref{IV} is considered as the uncertainty in the latter values which is estimated around $\pm$1\%.